 The current funding ratio over the last 12 months

-The interest also has a negative effect on the value of the pension liabilities.
-The pension liabilities increase when interest rates fall.
-With a lower interest rate, you have to reserve more capital in order to be able to meet the pension obligations in the future.
-This can also be seen in the low (policy) funding ratio.
-Because the pension capital has decreased and the pension liabilities have increased, this mutual relationship is different, resulting in a low (policy) funding ratio.
+The pension commitments decrease when interest rates increase.
+With a higher interest rate, you have to reserve less capital in order to be able to meet the pension obligations in the future.
+This can also be seen in the higher funding ratio.